 First you sharpen, then you use the honing steel.
 Then you’re supposed to cut your knife through a single piece of paper with ease.
 Which I have never been able to do.
 I don’t use much paper in my cooking anyway.

 You won’t need this a lot, but when you need it, you need it.
 I use it mostly to tie around steaks that are a bit raggedy to keep them in shape so they cook evenly.
 Also to tie up roasts of all kinds.
 And occasionally for playing cat’s cradle.

 You DON’T need to buy something specifically called Butcher’s Twine.
 As with a lot of things, just calling it something special means they’re going to jack the price up.
 All Butcher’s Twine is, is 100% cotton twine.
 As long as you’re using 100%, unbleached, cotton twine you’re good to go.

 I realize that not everyone has the kind of personality that drives them to build their own pizza oven but if you love pizza you can still get that fire oven taste by cooking pizzas on your BBQ.
 Seriously.
 All you need is a non-stick pizza pan for the BBQ.
 When I bought them myself, prior to building my pizza oven, I actually said out loud in the grocery store, “this is stupid.”
 But sometimes there are things you have to buy on the off chance that they aren’t stupid.
 That they are going to work.
 This was one of those things.
 In fact, they are a bona fide miracle.
 If I were on better terms with the Pope I’d definitely mention these pizza pans to him.
-Check out this pizza post on how to use it.

 If you’re going to buy a non stick pizza pan for the BBQ you have two options.
 A pizza pan WITH a long handle, or you can go with a pizza pan without a handle.
 I prefer the pizza pan with the long handle, but it’s up to your own preference.